-Get the latest NOAA nautical charts and chart-related publications online at Nautical Charts & Publications.
+Get NOAA nautical charts and publications online at Nautical Charts & Publications.

 Traditional paper charts are what mariners have long used to navigate U.S. coastal waters, including the Great Lakes and U.S. territories.
-These full-color, large-format charts can be purchased through a nationwide network of private chart sellers.
+Purchase these full-color, large-format charts from commercial chart sellers.

-NOAA Raster Navigational Charts® (NOAA RNC®) are full-color digital images of NOAA's entire suite of paper charts, updated continually with critical corrections.
+NOAA Raster Navigational Charts (NOAA RNC®) are digital images of NOAA's entire suite of paper charts, updated continually with critical corrections.
 They can be used in many electronic charting systems and offer advanced functionalities such as real-time positioning.
 Available for free download in BSB format.

-BookletCharts™ are free, print-at-home experimental products to help recreational boaters locate themselves on the water.
+BookletCharts™ are free, print-at-home products to help recreational boaters locate themselves on the water.
 Small-scale BookletCharts, in letter-sized format, contain all of the information on full-scale nautical charts.
-Note: During this experimental period, BookletCharts are not updated every week.

 Historical Maps & Charts Collection contains over 35,000 images, including some of the nation’s earliest nautical charts.